MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

     Get-CsTeamsMeetingPolicy
     ```

-4. Look for the built-in policy option where all meeting policies are disabled.
+4. Look for the built-in policy where all meeting features are turned off.
 It looks like this.

     ```
     Identity                                    : Tag:AllOff